ArnaudCampestre/Scraping-Scrapy/README.md

 It demonstrates the use of scrapy splash to handle javascript pages,<br>
 and also the use of the FormRequest.from_response to handle the login page.<br>

+Do not hesistate to contact me if you find a more efficient way to get <br>
+the same result or if any improvements can be made.